AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

     main.adb:8:16: warning: "Success" modified by call, but value might not be referenced

-In this case, this is actually a bug in our program, since :ada:`X` only contains a valid value if :ada:`Success` is :ada:`True`.
+In this case, this actually points us to a bug in our program, since :ada:`X` only contains a valid value if :ada:`Success` is :ada:`True`.
 The corrected code for :ada:`Main` is:

 .. code-block:: ada